PicanhaLabs/blog/_posts/doctrine-dbal.md

 It is important to understand how the query builder works in terms of preventing SQL injection.
 Because SQL allows expressions in almost every clause and position the Doctrine QueryBuilder can only prevent SQL injections for calls to the methods setFirstResult() and setMaxResults().

-All other methods cannot distinguish between user- and developer input and are therefore subject to the possibility of SQL injection.
+All the other methods cannot distinguish between a user and a developer input.

-To safely work with the QueryBuilder you should NEVER pass user input to any of the methods of the QueryBuilder and use the placeholder ? or :name syntax in combination with $queryBuilder->setParameter($placeholder, $value) instead.
+To safely work with QueryBuilder you should NEVER pass a user input directly to any of the methods of QueryBuilder and use the placeholder ? or :name syntax in combination with $queryBuilder->setParameter($placeholder, $value) instead.

 Here an simple example of Query Builder: